Step-by-step guide for submitting tenders

 The public-sector organisation provides an exact description of the tender contract in the tender documents.
 The procedure and the selection and award criteria can be found in these documents.

-If there are issues that are unclear in the tender documents, you can ask the commissioning authority questions about them.
-This authority will answer all questions through a Summary of Additional Information.
+If there are issues that are unclear in the tender documents, you can have yourself informed by the commissioning authority.
+They will answer all your questions through a Summary of Additional Information.

 If you wish to be eligible for a tender contract, you must submit or draw up a tender.
 You should follow the instructions from the tender documents accurately within this context.

-If the contract is awarded to you, you will conclude a contract with the tendering public-sector organisation.
+If you win, you will conclude a contract with the tendering public-sector organisation.
 This may also be a contract extension or framework agreement.